gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "*La*, these ones are," Razi replied.
 "Good ones.
 And their magicians are even better."

 The bosun spat into the bushes.
-"Damn them whoever they are.
+"Well, damn them whoever they are.
 What about the captain?"

 The bookster spread his hands.  "*La*, we do not know.
 Taken, or slain, or in hiding."